We encourage everyone to download our demo software and give it a spin before purchasing, that's how confident we are that you will love our products.

 We hope that the additional step of unlocking the application will not cause undue hardships for those who are legitimate software customers of DEC Software.

-With this the 'Try Before You Buy' approach, we encourage you to share the our software with all of your colleagues.
+With this the 'Try Before You Buy' approach, we encourage you to share our software with all of your colleagues.
 They will be able to use the software for the trial period without any problems.
 Then they can visit our web site and order the software!

 <2> Question: I want to put the software on my computer at home and the computer at work.
 What do I have to do?